How To Find Yourself After A Breakup & Raise Your Self-Esteem

-And sometimes the painful things weren't explicitly said, but were dynamics you internalized.
+Likewise, sometimes the painful things that weren't explicitly said hurt just as much as those that were spoken.
 In any case, the first step is to be able to see yourself as distinct, whole, and separate from the painful energy of what the relationship was.

-Realize that the picture you have of yourself in your mind — the one that stems from angry comments, hurtful words and painful descriptions of your behavior — is simply not accurate.
-Once you can acknowledge that he or she hurt your self-esteem, you can rebuild your self-worth.
+If the picture you have of yourself in your mind stems from angry comments, hurtful words, and painful descriptions of your behavior, recognize that this is simply not accurate.
+Once you can acknowledge that they hurt your self-esteem, then you can rebuild your self-worth.
 You define you.

 2. Be extraordinarily compassionate to yourself.